FRC-Team8744/FRC_2026_SoftwareLessons/README.md

 # FRC_2026_SoftwareLessons

 This is just an outline of the season lessons for now.
-It will eventaully be removed.
+It will eventually be removed.

 Requirements for Test code:
 * open loop speed control for motors